 The 7th Century Church of the Ascension

 It was subsequently rebuilt in the late 7th century.
 The Frankish bishop and pilgrim Arculf, in relating his pilgrimage to Jerusalem in about the year 680, described this church as “a round building open to the sky, with three porticoes entered from the south.
 Eight lamps shone brightly at night through windows facing Jerusalem.
-Inside was a central Edicule containing the footprints of Christ; plainly and clearly impressed in the dust, inside a railing.”
+Inside was a central Edicule containing the footprints of Christ, plainly and impressed in the dust, inside a railing.”

-The reconstructed church was eventually destroyed and rebuilt a second time by the Crusaders in the 12th-century.
-This final church was eventually destroyed by the armies of Saladin, leaving only a partially intact outer 12m by 12m octagonal wall surrounding an inner 3m by 3m shrine, also octagonal, called a martyrium or Edicule.
-This structure still stands today, in a form partially altered in the time after Saladin’s 1187 conquest of Jerusalem.
+The reconstructed church was eventually destroyed and rebuilt a second time by the Crusaders in the 12th century.
+This final church was ultimately destroyed by the armies of Saladin, leaving only a partially intact outer 12m by 12m octagonal wall surrounding an inner 3m by 3m shrine, also octagonal, called a martyrium or Edicule.
+This structure is still partially altered after Saladin’s 1187 conquest of Jerusalem.

 Muslim Changes Since 1187

 After the fall of Jerusalem in 1187, the ruined church and monastery were abandoned by the Christians, who resettled in Acre.
-During this time Saladin established the Mount of Olives as an Islamic trust (Waqf in Arabic) was registered in a document dated 20 October 1188.
-The chapel was converted to a mosque and installed a mihrab.
+During this time, Saladin established the Mount of Olives as an Islamic trust (Waqf in Arabic) registered in a document dated 20 October 1188.
+The chapel was converted to a mosque, and installed a mihrab.

-Because the vast majority of pilgrims to the site were Christian, as a gesture of compromise and goodwill Saladin ordered the construction, two years later, of a second mosque nearby for Muslim worship while Christians continued to visit the main chapel.
-Also around this time the complex was fortified with towers, walls, and guarded by watchmen.
+Because the vast majority of pilgrims to the site were Christian, as a gesture of compromise and goodwill, Saladin ordered the construction, two years later, of a second mosque nearby for Muslim worship.
+At the same time, Christians continued to visit the main chapel.
+Also, around this time, the complex was fortified with towers and walls and guarded by watchmen.